Genentech/battery/README.md

 # Components

 Components are based on R6Class.
-To create new component you call battery::component function or use
+To create new component you should call `battery::component` function or use
 $extend method on any component.
-You can also create new R6 class that inherit from battery::Component but this should not be used because you will lost access to static variables inside R6Class methods (you will need to access them using `self$static`) and will not be able to use spy parameter to check method calls while testing your components.
+You can also create new R6 class that inherit from `battery::Component` but this should not be used because you will loose access to static variables inside R6Class methods (you will need to access them using `self$static`) and will not be able to use spy parameter to check method calls while testing your components.